-At this time the Governor's Office and NCDHHS are reopening schools to Plan B. School districts may choose to implement a more restrictive plan but may not choose to implement a less restrictive plan than established by NCDHHS, NCSBE, and NCDPI.
+Effective October 5, 2020, the Governor's Office and NCDHHS are permitting schools to implement Plan A for elementary schools (grades K-5).
+School districts may choose to implement a more restrictive plan but may not choose to implement a less restrictive plan than established by NCDHHS, NCSBE, and NCDPI.

-The Board of Directors of The Mountain Community School has decided to open the 2020/2021 school year in a remote learning environment.
+Effective October 19, 2020, The Board of Directors of The Mountain Community School has decided to reopen the school to Plan B for all grades.
+Families not prepared to return to Plan B may remain in remote learning.
 The board and school administration will continue to monitor state and local metrics and review guidance from NCDHHS, NCDPI, and the Henderson County Health Department.
-It is our intention to return to on-site instruction as soon as it is safe for students and staff.